scottdillon1/Virtual_SCP_Academy/CAP/Part 1 - Setting up BAS.md

 Now, you will enter the password specified above for your group
 ![Password](../Images/CFPassword.jpg)

-Select the Cloud Foundry Organization that you have been assigned to by your instructor.
+Select the Cloud Foundry Organization, there should only be one unlike inthe screenshot :-)
 ![Log Into CF](../Images/FindCommand4.jpg)

 Select the Cloud Foundry Space that is also auto-populated.